Cardiovascular Health

 HIV medications

-Studies have shown that when people who had elevated triglycerides and/or bad cholesterol while taking protease inhibitors (PIs) switched to taking drugs from another class—to either the non-nuke nevirapine (Viramune) or the nuke abacavir (Ziagen)—their lipid levels improved.
-However, some “PI-sparing” regimens may work better than others.
-For example, switching to the non-nuke efavirenz (Sustiva) has not been shown to consistently improve lipid levels.
+Studies have shown that when people who had elevated triglycerides and/or bad cholesterol while taking protease inhibitors (PIs) switched to taking drugs from another class—such as a regimen based on integrase inhibitors – their lipid levels improved.
 Luckily, if your triglyceride or bad cholesterol levels go up shortly after starting an HIV medication (suggesting that the drug might be contributing to the problem), it should be possible to find a substitute among the wide variety of antiretrovirals available today.

 Although some HIV medications can have a negative impact on lipid levels (increasing cholesterol and triglyceride levels), in general, antiretrovirals can greatly decrease HIV-related inflammation and the risk for cardiovascular disease and other serious illnesses.